 Industry input on GRVA-13-04 titled “Outcome of the GRVA workshops on Artificial Intelligence and Vehicle Regulations”

+The input is marked in “tracked change”.

 I. Mandate

 1. Following the AC.2 decisions of November 2020 and the discussions at the last sessions of GRVA, GRVA requested the secretariat to organize a technical workshop focusing primarily on definitions for Artificial Intelligence, relevant for GRVA activities.
 The first workshop took place on 18 March 2022.
 The experts agreed to convene a second workshop on 9 May 2022 to explore the AI use cases and their relevance for GRVA with regards to safety.